mikf/gallery-dl/docs/configuration.rst

 =========== =====
 Type        ``integer``
 Default     ``4``
-Description Number of times a failed HTTP request is retried before giving up.
+Description Maximum number of times a failed HTTP request is retried before
+            giving up or ``-1`` for infinite retries.
 =========== =====